The NSF Bridge-to-Math-Doctorate program in the

 in the summer with the goal of preparation for doctoral studies.

-The NSF Bridge program also allows qualified beginning graduate students to participate in
+The NSF Bridge program also allows qualified students who have completed a bachelor's degree (referred to as beginning graduate students) to participate in

 a two-semester academic program with a minimum stipend of $16,500 and tuition support, with the possibility of